One-Prompt Strikes Back: Sparse Mixture of Experts for Prompt-based Continual Learning: Experiments

 \textbf{Evaluation Metrics.} We adopt two widely used CL metrics: Final Average Accuracy (FAA) and Cumulative Average Accuracy (CAA).
 FAA is the average accuracy after training on all tasks, while CAA represents the mean of the FAA values recorded after each task.

-\textbf{Baselines.} We compare our approach against several representative prompt-based methods, including L2P~\citep{wang2022learning}, DualPrompt~\citep{wang2022dualprompt}, CODA-Prompt~\citep{smith2023coda}, and VQ-Prompt~\citep{jiao2024vector}.
+\textbf{Baselines.} We compare our approach against several representative prompt-based continual learning methods, including L2P~\citep{wang2022learning}, DualPrompt~\citep{wang2022dualprompt} and CODA-Prompt~\citep{smith2023coda}.
+Additionally, we evaluate against recent state-of-the-art methods, such as ConvPrompt~\citep{roy2024convolutional}, CPrompt~\citep{gao2024consistent}, and VQ-Prompt~\citep{jiao2024vector}.
 We also consider OVOR~\citep{huang2024ovor}, which employs a single prompt, and state-of-the-art task-specific prompt methods such as HiDe-Prompt~\citep{wang2023hierarchical} and NoRGa~\citep{le2024mixture}.
-For L2P, we follow \cite{smith2023coda} and include two variants: "L2P++", which replaces prompt tuning with prefix tuning, and "Deep L2P++", which extends L2P++ by inserting prompts into the first five MSA blocks.
+For L2P, we follow \citet{smith2023coda} and include two variants: "L2P++", which replaces prompt tuning with prefix tuning, and "Deep L2P++", which extends L2P++ by inserting prompts into the first five MSA blocks.
 Finally, we report the performance of "Joint-Train", an offline upper bound obtained by training on all tasks simultaneously.

 \textbf{Implementation Details.} All experiments are conducted on a single NVIDIA A100 GPU.
 To ensure a fair comparison, all baseline methods are re-implemented using the configurations reported in their original papers.
-Following \cite{jiao2024vector}, we adopt a ViT-B/16 backbone pretrained on ImageNet-1K~\citep{russakovsky2015imagenet} and ImageNet-21K~\citep{ridnik2021imagenet} as the backbone.
+Following \citet{jiao2024vector}, we adopt a ViT-B/16 backbone pretrained on ImageNet-1K~\citep{russakovsky2015imagenet} and ImageNet-21K~\citep{ridnik2021imagenet} as the backbone.
 We also evaluate self-supervised ViT-B/16 models from iBOT-1K~\citep{zhou2021ibot} and DINO-1K~\citep{caron2021emerging}.
 The prompt length is fixed at $N_p = 25$, and the number of selected prompt experts is set to $K = 5$ for all experiments.
 Prompts are inserted into the first six MSA blocks.
 SMoPE is optimized using AdamW~\citep{loshchilov2017decoupled} with a cosine learning rate decay schedule.
 The batch size is set to 64 for ImageNet-R, and 128 for both CIFAR-100 and CUB-200.
 Additional implementation details are provided in Appendix~\ref{appendix:experiment_details}.